ai-forever/SEGM-model/README.md

 ## Demo

-In the [demo-SEGM.ipynb](scripts/demo-SEGM.ipynb) you can find an example of usage of SEGM-model (you can run it in your Google Colab).
+In the [demo](scripts/SEGM-GoogleColab.ipynb) you can find an example of using the SEGM-model (you can run it in your Google Colab).

 ## Quick setup and start